Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: GR coupled with two scalar fields and a magnetic field

 Note that even for the magnetized configuration of NSs, Eq.~(\ref{exterior}) can still be used as a good approximation, since the pressure and energy density associated with the magnetic field in the exterior region of magnetars are negligible (for $B_s = 10^{15}\,\mathrm{G}$, both the magnetic energy density and pressure are of the order of $10^{-5}\,\mathrm{MeV\,fm^{-3}}$).
-Therefore, the Schwarzschild exterior metric remains a valid approximation.
-A similar treatment is also employed in Refs.~\cite{Pattersons2024a,Mallick2014}.
+Therefore, the exterior metric remains a valid approximation.
+A similar treatment is also employed by~\cite{Pattersons2024a,Mallick2014}.